skrugly/mirakle/README.md

 Compatible with Gradle 4.0+.
 Works seamlessly with IntelliJ IDEA and Android Studio.

 #### Why
-Remote machine supposed to be much performant than you working machine.
+Remote machine supposed to be much performant than your working machine.
 Also having a sufficient network bandwidth or small amount of data that your build produce, you gain **build speed boost**.

-#### How it differs from [Mainframer](https://github.com/buildfoundation/mainframer)

 Mirakle is designed specially for Gradle build system.
 It works as seamless as possible.
 Once plugin installed, you workflow will not be different at all.

 (It's a good thing to prank your colleague.
-Imagine his surprise when one day he get several times faster build time.)
+Imagine his surprise when one day he gets several times faster build time.)

 ## Setup